buzzqw/TUS/OBSS/markdown-separati/en/32-poisons-potions-and-diseases.md

 Onset refers to how long it takes for the poison or potion to take effect.
 If the onset time is 1 Turn, it means that for the effects of the poison/potion and the Saving Throw, you wait 10 minutes.
 If onset is not specified in the poison/potion table, it means the effect is immediate after contact with the poison.

 The effect of a poison/potion is immediate after onset.
-Check the poison's description to understand its effect.
+Check the poison' \*\*s description to understand its effect.
 If the Fortitude Saving Throw succeeds, the poison has not taken effect and can be considered neutralized.

 There are some cases where the Frequency entry is present; in these instances, the Saving Throw must be repeated each time the indicated Frequency passes, and if the Saving Throw fails, the indicated effects are applied again.